 The Four Pillars of Meeting Street Schools

 Meeting Street Schools’ model is replicable and rooted in best practices.
-Through successful implementation of this model, we know it is possible to change the projected academic trajectories of our students.
+Through successful implementation of this model, we know we can empower students to achieve in academics and in life.

 As cited by Nobel Laureate and human development expert, James J. Heckman, “Early childhood education fosters cognitive skills along with attentiveness, motivation, self-control and sociability- the charter skills that turn knowledge into know-how and people into productive citizens.”
 At MSS, students begin their schooling as three and four year olds in a program that gives them a strong foundation in: